An explanation of Mondrian's oeuvre by Michael Sciam

 1914 with Diagram

-The pier develops from the bottom-center of the composition (like the trunk of the tree) while the sea horizon expands horizontally (like branches of the tree).
-Same as the trunk with respect to the branches, the vertical pier tends to concentrate the horizontal expansion of nature (the sea):
+The pier develops from the bottom-center of the composition (like the tree trunk) while the sea flow expands horizontally (like the tree branches).
+Same as the trunk with respect to the branches, the vertical pier tries to hold and concentrate the horizontal expansion of the sea:

 Study of Trees 1,